Braverman hits out at ‘tumultuous’ Liz Truss as she exits as home secretary

 In a brief response, Ms Truss said: “It is important that the ministerial code is upheld and that Cabinet confidentiality is respected.”

-The resignation came as the Prime Minister is facing threats from multiple fronts:
+The resignation came as the Prime Minister is facing threats from multiple fronts:f

-– She faces a Tory rebellion on a Labour-led motion to ban fracking that is being seen as a “confidence motion” in her Government.

 – A sixth Conservative MP publicly called for her resignation when William Wragg said he was “personally ashamed” of telling his constituents to back the Tories.